 For a unique experience, a stay at the Maisons du Phare de l’Île Verte B&B is a must.
 Sleep peacefully beneath a beacon that has been quietly sweeping over the St. Lawrence for over 200 years.
 The Île Verte Lighthouse, which is located on the north side of the island, offers you an opportunity to commune with the St. Lawrence.
 Hike and relax on the island as you enjoy the sea air, shifting winds, sounds of the waves and wildlife: whales (including belugas), seals and seabirds.

-Located 2 km from the wharf, the B&B offers 9 rooms in two buildings: the lightkeeper’s house and the assistant lightkeeper’s house.
+Located 2 km (1¼ mi.) from the wharf, the B&B offers 9 rooms in two buildings: the lightkeeper’s house and the assistant lightkeeper’s house.
 Each room has been given a name that evokes the history of the light station.
 Large groups (family, friends or work) can reserve one or both houses.
 Each is equipped with a full kitchen, which you can use to prepare meals, but make sure to pack your own food as there are no grocery stores on the island.
 (There are several restaurants and a fish store, however.)
-The hearty breakfast will be a good start to your day of outdoor fun!
+A hearty breakfast will provide a good start to your day of outdoor fun!

 The former garage has been turned into a multifunctional room that is equipped for small training or reflection groups.